-What is a dental implant?
+What is a Dental Implant Procedure ?

 Replacing lost or damaged teeth makes chewing easier.
 This, in turn, helps with proper digestion.
 There are cosmetic benefits as well.
 Missing teeth can make us self-conscious and afraid to smile.
 When our teeth have been restored with dental implants, we feel confident in our smile and our appearance.
 We feel better about ourselves.
 Some people opt for dentures or bridges, but dental implants won’t slip and do not require removal for cleaning and maintenance.

-The dental implant procedure varies by patient.
+The full dental implant procedure steps varies by patient.
 The type of implant needed and the condition of the jawbone are factors the periodontist considers.
 The result of the surgery is a permanently attached implant fused with the jawbone.

 First, the damaged tooth is extracted and the jawbone is prepared.
 In some cases, bone grafting is required.
 Next, the dental implant is placed and the bone is allowed to heal and fuse with the titanium posts.
 After proper healing has occurred, the abutment, which supports the crown, is placed.
 Lastly, the crown is placed.
-The entire procedure may take a few months, but most of this time is dedicated to healing.
+The entire process may take a few months, but most of this time is dedicated to healing.

 Pain medication and antibiotics may be prescribed.
 Swelling of the gums and face is not uncommon after surgery as well as pain and minor bleeding.
 The patient is advised to eat only soft foods while the jawbone and gums heal.